 If you know what your characters want, you may find that you know how to write dialogue in a story very naturally!

-Below is a playlist from our 4 Endings video series where we look at how "wants and needs" play out in a screenplay.
+Below is a playlist from our 4 Endings video series, where we look at how "wants and needs" play out in a screenplay.

 Wants vs. Needs • Watch the entire playlist

-Because what you, the writer, want them to do is of course to carry some part of the story for you.
-So another important tool to put in your toolbox of dialogue writing tips is to always zoom in on the character, and stay tuned into what they want at any given point in the story.
+Because what you, the writer, want them to do is, of course, to carry some part of the story for you.
+So, another important tool to put in your toolbox of dialogue writing tips is to always zoom in on the character and stay tuned into what they want at any given point in the story.

 Check out the last scene from Mamet’s Glengarry Glen Ross, a film based on the screenplay, also by Mamet, and a gold standard of excellent movie dialogue.

 Mamet’s principle that each character has to show what they want is demonstrated brilliantly in the final scene.
-At the beginning of the film, everyone at a New York City real estate office learns all but the top two salesmen will be fired in two weeks.
+At the beginning of the film, everyone at a New York City real estate office learns that all but the top two salesmen will be fired in two weeks.

 Levene (Jack Lemmon) is a salesman who wants to keep his job and survive.
 In the final scene, Williamson (Kevin Spacey) accuses Levene of stealing leads from the office.
 By this final scene, what Levene wants has shifted.
 Now he wants to convince Williamson of his innocence.